Cloud Vulnerability DB

 A community-led vulnerabilities database

-Docker Desktop Installer.exe contains a DLL hijacking vulnerability (CVE-2025-9164) due to insecure DLL search order.
-The installer searches for required DLLs in the user's Downloads folder before checking system directories, affecting Docker Desktop through version 4.48.0.
-The vulnerability was discovered and disclosed on October 27, 2025 (NVD).
+Docker Desktop Installer.exe is vulnerable to DLL hijacking due to insecure DLL search order.
+The installer searches for required DLLs in the user's Downloads folder before checking system directories, allowing local privilege escalation through malicious DLL placement.
+This vulnerability affects Docker Desktop versions through 4.48.0 and was disclosed on October 27, 2025 (NVD, AttackerKB).

-The vulnerability was patched in Docker Desktop version 4.49.0 released on October 23, 2025.
-Users are advised to upgrade to this version or later to mitigate the risk (Docker Release Notes).
+The vulnerability was patched in Docker Desktop version 4.49.0.
+Users are advised to upgrade to this version or later to mitigate the risk.
+The fix addresses the insecure DLL search order in the installer (Docker Release Notes).

 Source: This report was generated using AI